A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Female Dobermans, when spayed, will be less aggressive.

 As they won’t experience hormonal changes, so there would not be any annoyance.
-They would neither be peeing frequently nor will they eliminate the bloody discharge.
+They would neither be peeing frequently nor would they eliminate the bloody discharge.

-You might not come across any significant difference in puppy prices of both genders.
-But yes, a slight difference is there.
+You might not see a significant difference in Doberman puppy prices for both genders, but yes, there is a slight difference.

 Want to buy a European Doberman?
 You may expect a cost of $3,000 to $4,000.